Quick/Nimble/README.md

 ## Swift Assertions

-If you're using Swift 2.0+, you can use the `throwAssertion` matcher to check if an assertion is thrown (e.g. `fatalError()`).
-This is made possible by @mattgallagher's provides in [CwlPreconditionTesting](https://github.com/mattgallagher/CwlPreconditionTesting)
+If you're using Swift, you can use the `throwAssertion` matcher to check if an assertion is thrown (e.g. `fatalError()`).
+This is made possible by [@mattgallagher](https://github.com/mattgallagher)'s [CwlPreconditionTesting](https://github.com/mattgallagher/CwlPreconditionTesting) library

 ```swift
 // Swift